cwchentw/coru/README.md

 * `--all` to add line numbers to all lines of source (default)
 * `--non-empty` to add line numbers to only non-empty lines of source

-`coru` will skip blocked comments in either parameter.
+`coru` will always skip block comments because some language, like C, cannot parse nested block comments.

-### Options related to Rulers
+### Options related to Width Ruler(s)

+By default, no width ruler is added to target source.
+Apply either if you want to add width ruler(s) to the source.

 * `--ruler` to add a ruler at the top of target source
 * `--ruler-footer` to add a ruler at the bottom of target source
 * `--ruler-both` to add rulers at both the top and the buttom of target source

 The width of a ruler is set by the maximal width of target source code.
-Nevertheless, its maximal width doesn't exceed 100, which is a sensible number for typical source codes.
+Nevertheless, its maximal width doesn't exceed 100, which is a sensible default for typical source codes.

-### Options related to Comments for Unknown Languages
+### Options related to Comments of Unknown Languages

-* `--start` to set start word of comment text
+* `--start` to set start word of single line comment text
-* `--end` to set end word of comment text, default to an empty string
+* `--end` to set end word of single line comment text
-* `--block-start` to set start word of comment block text, default to an empty string
+* `--block-start` to set start word of block comment text
-* `--block-end` to set end word of comment block text, default to an empty string
+* `--block-end` to set end word of block comment block text

+Either option default to an empty string `""`.

 ## Copyright